awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/spot_fleet.md

 Note how the Spot Fleet request file specifies the `TargetCapacity` and `OnDemandTargetCapacity`.
 The split between those two will go into Spot capacity (i.e: to have all on Spot capacity, just set the `OnDemandTargetCapacity` to 0).

-When `AllocationStrategy` is set to `capacityOptimized`, Spot Fleet launches instances from optimal Spot pools for the target capacity of instances (in this case weights) that we are launching.
+When `AllocationStrategy` is set to `priceCapacityOptimized`, Spot Fleet launches instances from optimal Spot pools for the target capacity of instances (in this case weights) that we are launching.
+Spot Fleet then requests Spot Instances from the lowest priced of these pools.

 Spot Fleet does support `CapacityRebalance` as part of the Metadata service. `CapacityRebalance` is a signal that EC2 emits when a Spot instance is at an elevated risk of being interrupted.
 Users can intercept this event and decide if they want to launch a replacement by selecting `launch` as the `ReplacementStrategy` within the `SpotMaintenanceStrategies` structure.